OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Results

-Measurements taken in the GCU Topcon suggested these individuals had much thicker subfoveal choroids (mean $\pm$ SD of 386.9 $\pm$ 110.9 $\mu$m), compared to the i-Test measurements (mean $\pm$ SD of 275.7 $\pm$ 91.8 $\mu$m).
-While the i-Test sample was older than the GCU Topcon sample, the GCU Topcon study did target hyeropes during recruitment, thus resulting in smaller eyes and thicker choroids.
-Moreover, the i-Test sample represent ETDRS grid measurements which are taken as averages over macular sub-regions, allowing for noise in measurement error to be averaged out unlike point-source subfoveal choroid thickness measurements (SFCT).
-The peripapillary choroids were thinnest in the DVCKD sample (mean $\pm$ SD of 169.9 $\pm$ 54.1 $\mu$m), which makes sense given peripapillary choroids, nearer the disc, are thinner than macular choroids.
+In the GCU Topcon sample, subfoveal choroids were thicker (mean $\pm$ SD: 392.6 ± 110.9 $\mu$m) compared to the i-Test sample (274.1 $\pm$ 91.8 $\mu$m) and the DVCKD sample had the thinnest choroids (169.6 $\pm$ 54.1 $\mu$m).
+Observed differences between cohorts reflect variations in demographics, scanning locations and imaging/measurement methodology.
+For example, the GCU Topcon cohort targeted hypermetropes during recruitment \cite{moukaddem2022comparison}, resulting in smaller eyes and thicker choroids.
+Moreover, the i-Test sample represent ETDRS sub-field values which are averages taken over different-sized regions in the macula, allowing for noise in measurement error to be averaged out unlike one-dimensional, point-source SFCT.
+Additionally, peripapillary choroids are thinner near the optic disc than in the central macula \cite{yang2019factors}.

-These observations explain why we see higher mean absolute error (MAE) in the GCU Topcon cohort (MAE: 11.6 $\mu$m) compared with the peripapillary (MAE: 5.0 $\mu$m) and volume data (MAE: 6.7 $\mu$m).
-Additionally, this also highlights the importance of reporting values over an area through averaging, rather than taking a single point-source measurement.
-Nevertheless, these errors are still below any change expected due to diurnal variation \cite{chakraborty2011diurnal, tan2012diurnal, usui2012circadian, kinoshita2017diurnal, ostrin2019twenty}, which changes by approximately 30 $\mu$m over the course of the day.
-These errors are also below the threshold expected to exceed manual rater agreement in SFCT \cite{rahman2011repeatability}, which has been reported as a mean inter-rater error of 32 $\mu$m and intra-rater error of 23 $\mu$m.

-For CVI, the MAE in the i-Test sample was double that in the GCU Topcon sample.
-The MAE was worse in the i-Test sample because of the additional speckle noise appearing in each non-EDI member of the i-Test ETDRS comparison, which can make vessel wall boundaries ambiguous.
-Regardless, these reported errors are five times below recently reported repeatability of CVI across macular OCT volumes from different manufacturers \cite{ma2024validation}.
-Ma, et al. \cite{ma2024validation} presented a mean difference between SD-OCT and SS-OCT of 0.13, while here we present a MAE of 0.0271 for ETDRS CVI (comparing SD-OCT macular volume data between EDI and non-EDI acquisition), and 0.0130 for B-scan CVI for repeated SS-OCT B-scans.

-\cref{fig:octolyzer_pop_repr_macular} show the correlation and Bland-Altman plots for the SD-OCT i-Test and SS-OCT GCU Topcon macular OCT samples.
-Generally we see that for larger choroids there is larger error in regional metrics.
-In the case for i-Test, this is entirely expected because the optical signal for non-EDI OCT acquisition degrades the deeper through the eye it penetrates, and the visibility of the deeper choroidal vasculature decays rapidly also.
-This is also the case for larger choroids in general, and thus why we see similarly larger error in the GCU Topcon sample --- the largest choroid had a SFCT of 756 $\mu$m (approximately 3.25 standard deviations away from the mean).